Woking College Basketball Academy

 You will train in the superb facilities at Woking College including a large sports hall and well-equipped gym.

 The Woking Blackhawk Basketball Academy play in the College league and Tier 3 and soon, C.B.L.
 (TBC)

 To apply, choose which A levels or BTECs, or a combination of both that you wish to study and register your interest in the Blackhawks Basketball Academy on the application form.
 (Section 6 – Additional Information)

-Women’s Basketball: We currently do not have a women’s team but those joining us in 2023 can play with the Men’s team in the College League.
+Women’s Basketball: We currently do not have a women’s team but those joining us can play with the Men’s team in the College League.

 - Training: At College, Minimum 3-5hrs per week (Game Wednesdays Daytime)